 Crime in Ann Arbor

 I am an avid user experience designer and front end developer.
-I have a wide set of skills in interaction design, information architecture, usability and UI web development.
+I have a wide set of skills in user experience design, interaction design, information architecture, usability and web UI development.

 I am currently working as a UX Designer / UI Developer at EdLab an education technology research, design and development unit at The Gottesman Libraries in Teachers College, Columbia University, New York City.
-Previously, I was a User Experience Designer & Prototype Developer at Empirical UX, an agency based in Portland, Oregon.
+Previously, I was a User Experience Designer & Prototype Developer at Empirical UX, renamed Amplified By Design, an agency based in Portland, Oregon.

 I got a Masters degree in Human-Computer Interaction from the University of Michigan School of Information.
 I did my Bachelor of Engineering in Computer Science in India and worked as a Software Developer, for more than six years, designing and developing health care web-applications at Dell Services, before moving on to pursue my Masters degree and a career in user experience design.